Using Forex Linear Regression to See the Big Picture

 At its heart, linear regression is a method of estimating the undefined relationship between price and time.
 As a final rule of thumb: it's always sensible with technical analysis to try and confirm your thinking with a second-look method.
 For example, the image below contains the Commodity Channel Index as a confirming indicator.

 Source: MetaTrader 4 - EUR/USD Daily Chart with a CCI attached as a confirming indicator.
-Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 If you want to try out linear regression trading without any risk, a demo trading account is a good place to experiment, because you can trade with real market prices and data, trading with virtual funds, instead of putting your capital at risk.
 This is good for testing out general trading strategies too, before you apply them in the live markets.